-The POSist case study stresses on the importance of continuous testing and optimization.
+The POSist case study stresses the importance of continuous testing and optimization.

-Social proof, in the form of testimonials, reviews, or social engagement, plays in improving conversion rates.
-A good example of how much of an impact a small amount of social proof can have on conversion rates is this old Wikijob success story.
+Social proof, in the form of testimonials, reviews, or social engagement, plays an important role in creating high-converting landing pages.
+A great example of how much of an impact a small amount of social proof can have on conversion rates is this old Wikijobsuccess story.

 VWO helped them run an A/B test where a simple testimonial was inserted above the form.